markcharder/GenomicsTools/README.md

 There is one typical usage case for this script.

-	1)	-	mapping.pl --reference /path/to/reference.fa --reads /path/to/reads.R1.fq,/path/to/reads.R2.fq
+	1)	mapping --reference /path/to/reference.fa --reads /path/to/reads.R1.fq,/path/to/reads.R2.fq

 1) This will map the paired end reads to the genome using stampy in conjunction with BWA.
 It will then reformat the resulting bam file according to GATK specifications, adding read groups etc. It will also create a bam index.